 Because you are requesting the deployment of a blueprint from the catalog, this example lists the steps required to create a Cloud Assembly Blueprint source type.

 Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs.

 2 List all available sources in your catalog.